21st – 27th of September

 What is Slow fashion?

-It advocates for manufacturing in respect to people, environment and animals.
+It advocates for manufacturing with respect to people, environment and animals.
 As such, contrary to industrial fashion practices, slow fashion involves local artisans and the use of eco-friendly materials, with the goal of preserving crafts and the environment and, ultimately, provide value to both consumers and producers.

 Does this item bring you joy?